Our Board

 Founding trustees, Chris Harrington, Karen Daniells, Lindsey Smith, Meg Waghorn, Megan Telfar, Orapai Porter-Samuels and Vida Rye

-With our gratitude to Karen, Lindsey and Orapai for their mahi to help our Trust in its founding years.
+With our gratitude to Chris, Karen, Lindsey and Orapai for their mahi to help our Trust in its founding years.